 What are the payout options available?

 These Deposits generally offer both Cumulative and Non-Cumulative modes of payout.
 The cumulative option allows investors to accumulate their capital, and on maturity, the total amount is paid out to the investor along with interest accumulated.
 The non-cumulative option offers investors the choice of payout frequency, usually monthly, quarterly, half-yearly, and annually.
-This second payout option can be used for providing a regular source of income in case there is such a need.
+This option can be used for providing a regular source of income in case there is such a need.

 Are these FDs safe as Bank?

 Globally recognized rating agencies like CRISIL, ICRA, and CARE provide opinions on the creditworthiness of an institution that should be considered before investing.
 These ratings apply to both Bank and Corporate FDs.
 Credit ratings are assigned to every Corporate Fixed Deposit.
 Ratings are periodically revised based on multiple factors affecting the NBFC.
-The highest or the safest rating typically is AAA, which signifies maximum liquidity, the least possibility of default, and a high repayment ratio.
+The highest or the safest rating typically is AAA.
+It signifies maximum liquidity, the least possibility of default, and a high repayment ratio.

 Are they market linked?